AndHann404/Active-Directory-/README.md

 ---
 ## Overview
-This Homelab demonstrates the setup of a virtual Active Directory environment using VMware.
-This homelab also provides a detailed process, with screenshots, for building and configuring an AD setup, including creating organizational units, users, groups and more.
+This Homelab demonstrates the setup of a virtual Active Directory environment using VMware, providing a detailed process, with screenshots, for building and configuring an AD setup, including creating organizational units, users, groups and more.
 Showcasing my understanding on of Active Directory, necessary for helpdesk/support roles in IT.

 The goal of this project is to create a fully functional AD environment, simulating a real-world IT environment where users, groups, and policies can be managed.

+I will also detail any issues I came across and doucment that solutions on here as well.

 ---
 ## Project Synopsis